Burned-out buildings and armed gangs in Lagos despite president's plea

-LAGOS (Reuters) - Gangs armed with knives and sticks blocked major roads in Lagos on Friday, with many angered by an appeal by Nigeria’s president for an end to demonstrations against police brutality that turned violent when protesters were shot.
+LAGOS (Reuters) - Gangs armed with knives and sticks blocked major roads in Lagos on Friday, with many angered by a speech by Nigeria’s president in which he appealed for calm but failed to condemn the killing of protesters demanding an end to alleged police brutality.

+The unrest is the worst street violence since Nigeria’s return to civilian rule in 1999 and the most serious political crisis confronting President Muhammadu Buhari, a former military leader who came to power at the ballot box in 2015.

 A highway leading to the international airport was obstructed by blockades manned by groups of young men demanding cash from motorists.
 Buses whose drivers refused to pay were destroyed, a Reuters witness said.

-To the east of the city, in the Ibeju area of Lekki, armed men chased away police and several police stations were burned to the ground.
+To the east of Lagos, in the Ibeju area of Lekki, armed men chased away police and several police stations were burned to the ground.
+Petrol stations were closed and cash machines were not working in parts of the city.

-Violence in Africa’s biggest city has escalated since Tuesday night, when a curfew was announced.
+Violence in Nigeria’s sprawling commercial hub, a city of 20 million, has escalated since Tuesday night, when a curfew was announced.

-The unrest is the worst street violence since Nigeria’s return to civilian rule in 1999 and is the most serious political crisis confronting President Muhammadu Buhari, a former military leader who came to power at the ballot box in 2015 and is commander-in-chief of the armed forces.

 Amnesty International said soldiers and police killed at least 12 protesters in Lekki and Alausa, another Lagos district on Tuesday.
 On Thursday, Amnesty, Human Rights Watch and 40 other groups called for an “immediate and thorough investigation” into the incident.